Vente Pa' Ca

 "Vente Pa' Ca" is a song recorded by Puerto Rican singer Ricky Martin, featuring a guest appearance from Colombian singer Maluma.
-It was co-written by Ricky Martin, Maluma, Nermin Harambašić, Anne Judith Wik, Ronny Svendsen, Carl Ryden, CheifOne, Mau y Ricky and Justin Stein, while the production was handled by Alexander Castillo.
+It was co-written by Ricky Martin, Maluma, Nermin Harambašić, Anne Judith Wik, Ronny Svendsen, Carl Ryden, ChiefOne, Mau y Ricky and Justin Stein, while the production was handled by Alexander Castillo.
 The song was released for digital download and streaming as a single by Sony Music Latin on September 23, 2016.
 It is a Spanish language reggaeton and pop song, and it contains various sexual innuendos.
 The song received widely positive reviews from music critics, who complimented its danceable rhythm and fusion of genres.
 It was ranked as one of the best Latin songs of the year by multiple publications, including The Guardian.

 The song was nominated for the awards of Record of the Year and Song of the Year at the 18th Annual Latin Grammy Awards.
 "Vente Pa' Ca" was one of the most commercially successful Spanish-language songs of 2016, reaching number one in seven countries, including Argentina and Mexico, as well as the top five in Spain and on the Billboard Hot Latin Songs chart in the United States.
 It also reached the summit of the Billboard Latin Airplay, Latin Pop Airplay, and Tropical Airplay charts.
 Additionally, it was ranked among the top 10 best performing songs of 2017 in six Latin American countries.
 The song has received several certifications, including quadruple platinum in Spain.

 An accompanying music video, released simultaneously with the song, was directed by Jessy Terrero and filmed at the SLS South Beach Hotel in Miami Beach, Florida.
 It depicts several parties in different locations in the hotel and has received over 1.9 billion views on YouTube.
 To promote "Vente Pa' Ca", Martin and Maluma performed it on several television programs and award shows, including both the Premio Lo Nuestro and the Premios Juventud in 2017.
 Multiple contestants on various music talent shows have covered the song, including Patricia Manterola and Màxim Huerta.
 Several remixes and other versions have accompanied the song, such as English versions featuring Delta Goodrem, and Wendy of Red Velvet.
 The latter reached number one on Melon's international music chart.